Predicting the Dodgers roster for the 2024 World Series against the Yankees

 The pitching side is where things get a little more interesting.
 Alex Vesia was out for the NLCS after suffering an intercostal injury.
 That left Anthony Banda as the only lefty in the bullpen.
 If Vesia can come back and be effective (big “if” at this point), that’d be huge.

 There was some talk of Tony Gonsolin perhaps cracking the NLCS roster in a year that has seen him recover from Tommy John surgery late last season.
-He had the procedure in late August of 2023.
+(He had the procedure in late August of 2023.)
 The typical recovery time is 14 months, but that also includes either a full offseason or rigorous work and minor-league rehab assignments during the season.
 He logged just 7 2/3 innings in Triple-A and, despite looking pretty good, I don’t think him pitching at any point in 2024 was part of the plan.
 Because of Brent Honeywell Jr.‘s performance in the NLCS (doesn’t look great on paper), the Dodgers might opt to keep Gonsolin off the roster.

 Another forgotten name — only because of his absence due to injury — is Brusdar Graterol.
 Andrew Friedman said after the NLCS concluded that both he and Vesia could be in the Dodgers’ World Series plans.
 He was coming back from a shoulder injury suffered in Spring Training only to strain his hamstring in his season debut in August.
-The rehab, obviously, isn’t has strenuous as what Gonsolin has had to endure, but he hasn’t pitched in nearly a month (Sept.
+The rehab, obviously, isn’t as strenuous as what Gonsolin has had to endure, but he hasn’t pitched in nearly a month (Sept.
 24), so throwing him into the World Series would be a big ask.
 At the same time, he’d be the freshest arm in the bullpen and would be an upgrade over one of the guys toward the back-half of the depth chart.

 ——